WELCOME TO AICA-UK

 - An invitation to attend the annual AICA International Congress, hosted each year by a different member nation, as well as an opportunity to deliver a paper to delegates.

-As a volunteer and ever-evolving organisation, AICA-UK encourages members to take part in the shaping of the Association through suggesting ideas for discussion and helping with programmes and events.
+As a volunteer and ever-evolving organisation, AICA-UK encourages members to take part in the shaping of the Association through suggesting ideas for discussion and helping with programmes, projects and events.

 Annual membership costs £60 pa.
 Apply to join.